INRokh/rent-my-shelf/README.md

 Many businesses such as shops and cafes require physical space.
 However, they rarely use space completely.
 Other businesses may be done online and don’t require physical space per say, but can benefit from offline presence.
 For example, an online store may use local coffee shops to display their goods.
 Designers may promote their new collection in clothing shops.

-The service allows online businesses to extend they promotion channels with clusters of lightweight offline showrooms.
+The service allows online businesses to extend their promotion channels with clusters of lightweight offline showrooms.
 A promotion campaign may include dozens of such spaces covering target location and types of hosts.
 The key advantage is that starting a campaign is very easy and thus inexpensive.

 Space owners, on the other hand, can get extra money without any effect on their core business.

 ## Major user scenarios

-The main user of the system is the party that wants to rent a space (shelf) for promotion referred as advertiser.
+The main user of the system is the party that wants to rent a space (shelf) for promotion referred as an advertiser.
 The spaces are provided by another party referred as space owners or hosts.
 The main entity is a campaign.
 Advertisers run and pay for campaigns.
 Space owners host the camapigns and receive payments.

 ### Starting a promotion campaign